brillout/esm-cjs-interop-playground/readme.md

+# Goal

-List of ESM-CJS interoperability issues known to the Vite Team.
+Goal is to collect the list of ESM-CJS interoperability issues known to Vite's team.

+In order to make Vite's native SSR API rock solid.

 # Observation 1